Bowling: Early 20th century

-In 1958, the Professional Bowlers Association (PBA) was founded in Akron, Ohio by 33 prominent bowlers (including Don Carter, Dick Weber, Dick Hoover, Buzz Fazio, Billy Welu, Carmen Salvino and Glenn Allison) after they listened to a presentation by sports agent Eddie Elias.
-The PBA eventually reached about 4,300 members in 14 countries worldwide.
-In 1975, Earl Anthony became the first PBA member with $100,000 yearly earnings, and the first to reach $1,000,000 total earnings in 1982.
-In 2000, it was purchased by former executives of Microsoft, who moved the PBA headquarters to Seattle, Washington.

-On 28 November 1960, the first PBA Championship in Memphis, Tennessee was won by Don Carter.
-It was renamed the PBA World Championship in 2002, and now awarded the Earl Anthony Trophy to the winner.
+The Professional Bowlers Association (PBA) was founded in Akron, Ohio in 1958 by 33 prominent bowlers (including Don Carter, Dick Weber, Dick Hoover, Buzz Fazio, Billy Welu, Carmen Salvino and Glenn Allison) after a presentation by sports agent Eddie Elias.
+The PBA eventually reached about 4,300 members in 14 countries.
+On 28 November 1960, the first PBA Championship in Memphis, Tennessee, was won by Don Carter.
+It was renamed the PBA World Championship in 2002, and awards the Earl Anthony Trophy to the winner.
+Earl Anthony was the first PBA member to earn $100,000 in 1975, and the first to earn $1,000,000 by 1982.
+The PBA was purchased in 2000 by former Microsoft executives, who moved its headquarters to Seattle.

-In 1960, the Professional Women's Bowling Association (PWBA) was founded as the first professional women's bowling association; it went defunct in 2003.

-In 1960, the National Bowling League (NBL) was founded to compete with the PBA.
-It attracted name players such as Billy Welu and Buzz Fazio, but failed to sign top star Don Carter.
-The league's failure to get a TV contract caused it to fold following its first championship in 1962.

-On 26 May 1961 the British Tenpin Bowling Association (BTBA) was formed.
-Their first General Secretary was Maurice Glazer.
+The Professional Women's Bowling Association (PWBA) was founded in 1960, and ceased operations in 2003.
+The National Bowling League (NBL) was founded to compete with the PBA.
+It attracted players such as Billy Welu and Buzz Fazio, but was unable to sign Don Carter.
+The league's failure to get a TV contract caused it to fold after its first championship in 1962.
+The British Tenpin Bowling Association (BTBA) was formed on 26 May 1961.

-On 27 January 1962, ABC Television aired its first Saturday afternoon broadcast of a PBA Tour event, the Empire State Open held at Redwood Lanes in Albany, New York, beginning a partnership between ABC and the PBA that lasted through 1997.
-The Saturday afternoon bowling telecasts garnered very good ratings through the early 1980s, until the cable television-fueled explosion of sports viewing choices caused ratings to decline.
+On 27 January 1962, ABC Television aired its first Saturday-afternoon broadcast of a PBA Tour event: the Empire State Open at Redwood Lanes in Albany, New York; the partnership between ABC and the PBA lasted through 1997.
+The first PBA Tournament of Champions was held that year; it became an annual event in 1965, and was sponsored by Firestone Tire from 1965 through 1993.
+The American Wheelchair Bowling Association (AWBA) was founded in Louisville, Kentucky, by Richard F. Carlson.

-In 1961, the U.S. Navy Seabees constructed two lanes at McMurdo Station, Antarctica.
-Stuffed penguin "pins" were used in the inauguration.

-The McMurdo lanes, among very few in the world to still have human pinsetters, were dismantled in 2009/2010 due to structural problems in the building.

-In 1962, the first PBA Tournament of Champions was held; it became an annual event in 1965, and was sponsored by Firestone Tire from 1965 through 1993.

-In 1962, the American Wheelchair Bowling Association (AWBA) was founded in Louisville, Kentucky, by Richard F. Carlson.